jchristian-designs/jchristian-designs/README.md

-##"As a versatile professional in web development, photography, and graphic design, I bring a unique blend of creativity and technical expertise to every project.
+## As a versatile professional in web development, photography, and graphic design, I bring a unique blend of creativity and technical expertise to every project.
 With a passion for music, art, across all movments, I infuse my work with a diverse range of inspirations.
-Let's collaborate and bring your ideas to life."
+Let's collaborate and bring your ideas to life.
  --------------------------------------------------------------------------------------------------------------------------------------------------------------------